MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ms.custom: devx-track-azurecli
 keywords: azure,
 ---
-# Propagate variables for use in scripts
+# Populate variables for use in scripts

 In this tutorial step you will learn how to get information from a local JSON file, new and existing Azure resources, and store the information in a variable.
 The variable can then be used in Azure CLI to perform build and destroy jobs at scale.